 THE BEACH.
 Amiright?!

-But here is the difference when you bring sand into your home and use for sensory play.
+But here is the difference when you bring sand into your home and use it for sensory play.
 It does not mix with water.
-Keeping your sand dry makes it a lot easier to vacuum and carry on to cooking dinner post clean-up.
+Keeping your sand dry makes it a lot easier to vacuum and carry on to cooking dinner post-clean-up.

-You don’t even need to sneak home a bag of sand from your next trip to Mexico. (insert me dreaming about my next beach trip) In fact, sand is sold at most craft stores along with Amazon.
+You don’t even need to sneak home a bag of sand from your next trip to Mexico. (insert me dreaming about my next beach trip) In fact, sand can be found at most craft stores along with Amazon.
 Because, duh, what doesn’t Amazon carry?
 Straight to your door in 48 hours.
 Yes, please.